-PV performance models are used throughout the field of solar phovoltaics.
+PV performance models are used throughout the field of photovoltaics.
 The rapid increase in scale, technological diversity, and sophistication of the global solar energy industry demands correspondingly more capable models.
 Per the United States Department of Energy, "the importance of accurate modeling is hard to overstate" (Solar Energy Technologies Office, 2022).

 Compared with other PV modeling tools, pvlib python stands out in several key aspects.
-One is its reusable toolbox design, providing the user a level of flexibility beyond that of other tools.
+One is its reusable toolbox design, providing the user a level of flexibility and customization beyond that of other tools.
 Rather than organizing the user interface around pre-built modeling workflows, pvlib python makes the individual "building blocks" of PV performance models accessible to the user.
-This allows the user to assemble their own model workflows, including the ability of incorporating their own custom modeling steps.
+This allows the user to assemble their own model workflows, including the ability of incorporating custom modeling steps.
 This flexibility is essential for applications in both academia and industry.

-Another key aspect of pylib python is that it is used via a general-purpose programming language (Python).
-In addition to being more generally flexible, powerful, and scalable than a traditional graphical user interface, pylib python's interface as a programming library allows it to be combined with other Python packages.
-This enables integration with database query, data manipulation, numerical optimization, plotting, and reporting packages, to name a few.

-A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by a decentralized and diverse community of
+- Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python), which allows pvlib python functions to be combined with capabilities in other Python packages, such as database query, data manipulation, numerical optimization, plotting, and reporting packages. - A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by a decentralized and diverse community of

-- PV researchers and practitioners without compromising its focus on transparent and reliable model implementations. - These core tenets, along with sustained contributions from a passionate and committed - 44 community, have lead to its widespread adoption across the PV field (Stein & Hansen, 2022). - In support of the claim that pylib python provides meaningful value and addresses real needs, - we offer these quantitative metrics:

-- 1. Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date. - 2.
+- PV researchers and practitioners without compromising its focus on transparent and reliable model implementations. - 43 These key aspects, along with sustained contributions from a passionate and committed - 44 community, have led to pvlib python's widespread adoption across the PV field (Stein & - Hansen, 2022).
+In support of the claim that pvlib python provides meaningful value and addresses real needs, we offer these quantitative metrics: - 1.
+Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date. - 2.
 The Python Package Index (PyPI) classifies pylib python as a "critical project" due to being in the top 1% of the index's packages by download count. - 3.
-The project's online documentation receives over 400,000 page views per year. - 4. pvlib python was found to be the third most used python project in the broader open-source sustainability software landscape, with the first two being netCDF4 utilities applicable across many scientific fields (Augspurger et al., 2023).
+The project's online documentation receives over 400,000 page views per year. - 4. pvlib python was found to be the third most-used python project in the broader opensource sustainability software landscape, with the first two being netCDF4 utilities applicable across many scientific fields (Augspurger et al., 2023).